MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/shared-devices.md

 | Power user | Microsoft365Managed_PowerUser | Not supported |
 | Standard  | Microsoft365Managed_Standard | Microsoft365Managed_Standard-Shared |

-**To manually register devices from the Microsoft Managed Desktop devices blade**
+**To manually register devices from the Microsoft Managed Desktop devices blade:**

 1. Collect the [hardware hash](../get-started/manual-registration.md#obtain-the-hardware-hash) for new devices.
 2. Go to the [Microsoft Endpoint Manager portal](https://endpoint.microsoft.com) and select **Devices** in the left navigation pane.